 What’s in it for you? (the organization)

-It is as simple as trading the land for $1, and powering your building with clean solar energy.
-We only have this program available for a short period of time, so we are looking to help communities that are truly are invested in wanting clean energy.
+It is as simple as leasing the land for $1, and powering your building with clean solar energy.
+We only have this program available for the remainder of 2019, so we are looking to help communities that are truly are invested in wanting clean energy.

 Solar is complicated, and it requires: